binkley/homebrewery-files/witch.md

   _You always have this cantrip prepared.
 It doesn't count against your number of cantrips known._

 - **Toll the Dead** <br>
-  A knell for the wicked; deals more damage if the target is wounded.
-  _Spare the Dying_ and _Toll the Dead_ are natural companions.
+  _Spare the Dying_ is a natural companion to this cantrip.

 - **True Strike** <br>
   Your witch thoughts guide your strike.
 Best not be in combat, but if found there, strike true.